Buyer Fit Snapshot

 A packaging sustainability score is basically a shorthand for how environmentally responsible a package is across its full life cycle.
 That includes raw materials, converting, printing, shipping, use, and disposal.
 If you’re asking how to improve packaging sustainability score, the first thing to understand is that the score is not just about looking green.
 It is about measurable choices like recycled content, material mix, transport weight, and whether the package can actually be recycled or composted where real people live.

 I’ve seen two mailer boxes with nearly the same size and print layout score very differently because one used mono-material kraft board, soy-based ink, and water-based adhesive, while the other had a plastic window, heavy UV coating, and a laminated insert that looked like it belonged in a luxury gift set.
 Same shelf appeal.
 Very different score.
 That’s why how to improve packaging sustainability score starts with structure, not decoration.
+The board sample from Guangzhou with 65% post-consumer recycled content, printed on a Heidelberg Speedmaster and die-cut on a Bobst ExpertCut, beat out the shiny sample from another factory because recyclers in Los Angeles and Paris could actually process it.

 Different scoring systems weigh different things.
 Some give heavy points to recyclability.
 Others focus more on carbon footprint, certified sourcing, or post-consumer recycled content.
 A retailer scorecard may care about curbside recyclability in the U.S., while a consultant may care more about documented emissions from raw board production and freight.
 If you want how to improve packaging sustainability score in a way that survives scrutiny, You Need to Know which system you’re being measured against.